-Hamilton Tax - Downtown Hamilton, - begins at max. of 100% in year 1, - must provide plans, estimates, contracts and other - Increment Grant Community - declines by 20% annually, and, details as may be required to satisfy the City of the Program (TIEG) Downtowns, Mount - ends with a 20% grant in year 5. cost of the project Hope/Airport Gateway - The grant is assignable to a condominium unit owner - BIAs - properties designated under the Ontario Heritage Act BIA Commercial - BIAs - provides financial assistance to commercial property - The existing use is in conformity with the current - Property owners and owner-authorized tenants zoning by-law regulations Improvement Grant Program Commercial - Downtown Hamilton - provides grant to improve the physical appearance of - only eligible for one grant every five years - Property - Community properties, including façade improvements, and - applicant must be property owners or authorized Improvement Downtowns support property and business owners with limited (no tenants Grant Program - Mount Hope/Airport more than 50% of available grant, up to \$5,000) for - a pre-inspection by the City Building Inspector is Gateway rehabilitation of interior space, and assist in creating a required barrier-free and accessible environment - 1 - a maximum of \$3,000 grant is available for related permits and fees - grants are provided on a matching basis up to: \$10,000 per property \$12,500 for corner properties Office Tenancy - Downtown Hamilton, - Provided to help improve attractiveness and - office only - Assistance Community marketability and reduce vacancy Program Downtowns, Mount - provides financial assistance to either building owners Hope/Airport Gateway, or tenants for eligible leasehold improvements to Business Improvement office buildings Areas (BIAs) and some commercial corridors Name: DC By-law 19-142 1 , Incentive Tool ne 12, 2019, and DC deferral program effective January 22, 2 020 Duration / Expiry: partial exemptions available for the duration of by-law, subject to 5-year review, and deferral program on first-come first-serve basis Geography Description Criteria / Requirements KPIs Downtown CIPA • • • - provides Class A office development within the - Must be a minimum of 20,000 sf - - Downtown CIP project area - provides Class A office development within the boundaries of the Downtown CIP with a 70% DC - Must be a minimum of 20,000 sf - Downtown CIPA Partial Exemption - Downtown CIP project boundaries of the Downtown CIP with a 70% DC - Must be a minimum of 20,000 sf - - Downtown CIP project boundaries of the Downtown CIP with a 70% DC discount for only the portion of development within - Must be a minimum of 20,000 sf - - Downtown CIP project boundaries of the Downtown CIP with a 70% DC discount for only the portion of development within prescribed height restrictions - Must be a minimum of 20,000 sf - - Downtown CIP project boundaries of the Downtown CIP with a 70% DC discount for only the portion of development within - Must be a minimum of 20,000 sf - Partial Exemption - Downtown CIP project area boundaries of the Downtown CIP with a 70% DC discount for only the portion of development within prescribed height restrictions development in excess of height restrictions is subject to full DC rate - - Downtown CIP project boundaries of the Downtown CIP with a 70% DC discount for only the portion of development within prescribed height restrictions - development in excess of height restrictions is subject Must be a minimum of 20,000 sf must be minimum of 5,000 sf Excludes medical clinic or any part of an industrial -
+Hamilton Tax - Downtown Hamilton, - begins at max. of 100% in year 1, - must provide plans, estimates, contracts and other Increment Grant Community - declines by 20% annually, and, details as may be required to satisfy the City of the Program (TIEG) Downtowns, Mount - ends with a 20% grant in year 5. cost of the project Hope/Airport Gateway - The grant is assignable to a condominium unit owner - BIAs - properties designated under the Ontario Heritage Act BIA Commercial - BIAs - provides financial assistance to commercial property - The existing use is in conformity with the current - Property owners and owner-authorized tenants zoning by-law regulations Improvement Grant Program Commercial - Downtown Hamilton - provides grant to improve the physical appearance of - only eligible for one grant every five years - Property - Community properties, including façade improvements, and - applicant must be property owners or authorized Improvement Downtowns support property and business owners with limited (no tenants Grant Program - Mount Hope/Airport more than 50% of available grant, up to \$5,000) for - a pre-inspection by the City Building Inspector is - Gateway rehabilitation of interior space, and assist in creating a required · barrier-free and accessible environment · - a maximum of \$3,000 grant is available for related permits and fees - grants are provided on a matching basis up to: o \$10,000 per property o \$12,500 for corner properties Office Tenancy - Downtown Hamilton, - Provided to help improve attractiveness and - office only - Assistance Community marketability and reduce vacancy Program Downtowns, Mount - provides financial assistance to either building owners Hope/Airport Gateway, or tenants for eligible leasehold improvements to Business Improvement office buildings Areas (BIAs) and some commercial corridors Name: DC By-law 19-142 Incentive Tool Status: by-law approved Ju ne 12, 2019, and DC deferral program effective January 22, 2 020 Duration / Expiry: partial e xemptions available for the duration of by-law, subject to 5-y year review, and deferral program on first-come first-serve e basis Geography Description Criteria / Requirements KPIs Downtown CIPA - Downtown CIP project - provides Class A office development within the - Must be a minimum of 20,000 sf - Partial Exemption area boundaries of the Downtown CIP with a 70% DC discount for only the portion of development within prescribed height restrictions - development in excess of height restrictions is subject to full DC rate Partial Exemption - Downtown CIP project - for any non-industrial development or office - must be minimum of 5,000 sf area and BIAs development, other than expansion, DCs are calculated - Excludes medical clinic or any part of an industrial by paying development 1

-50% of applicable DCs on the first 5,000 sf 75% of applicable DCs in excess of 5,000 sf and under 10,000 sf 100% on the amount exceeding 10,000 sf DC Deferral Program - citywide applicants can defer payment of City portion of the DCs for five-years applicant request the amount to be deferred to the City must be a minimum of \$50,000 levy only non-residential, high density residential or mixed-use buildings can apply -
+50% of applicable DCs on the first 5,000 sf 75% of applicable DCs in excess of 5,000 sf and under 10,000 sf 100% on the amount exceeding 10,000 sf DC Deferral Program - citywide - applicants can defer payment of City portion of the DCs for five-years - applicant request the amount to be deferred to the City - must be a minimum of \$50,000 levy - only non-residential, high density residential or mixed-use buildings can apply -